Lord0fThisWorld/Pink-Pong/README.md

 ![Welcome Screen](Screenshots/Game3.png)
 ## Limitations
-The game has a lot of them! starting on console window size or position.
-For example size can't be changed, because it ruins all the graphical interface.
+The game has a lot of them.
+For example console window size shouldn't be changed manualy by dragging the edge of a window, because it ruins all the graphical interface, it should be only accesed through settings.
+Also console onscreen position is not restricted in any manner so it may not be displayed as I intended to.
 ### But...
 maybe there are ways to controll widow position and fix all the issues but I did not find a right way yet, or the way requires using some external code.
 Of course if you have any suggestions or tips, I would be more than happy to hear them.

 ![Welcome Screen](Screenshots/Game4.png)
 ## The Idea
 originally I was just following a [video tutorial](https://www.youtube.com/watch?v=jn4M6WMscrw) on how to make a simple console pong game, but later I decided to change and add a lot of functionality, the settings, whole menu.
 I changed for example ball movement, It is now running on timespan instead of putting a thread to sleep which allows to move paddles faster.
-Yeah I started from someones else idea but I really put a lot of time and effort to develop it by myself after remaking basic structure from tutorial, so I think that I deserve to call it my own creation.
+Sure I started with someones else idea but I really put a lot of time and effort to develop it by myself after remaking basic structure from tutorial, so I think that I deserve to call it my own creation.